-An individual is deemed to be a resident of Canada if they stay in Canada for 183 days or more during a tax year, and is not otherwise a resident of Canada (also referred to as the “sojourning” or “183-day” rule).
+Individual are deemed under the Act to be residents of Canada for income tax purposes if they are physically present in Canada for 183 days or more during a tax year, and they are not otherwise residents of Canada (also referred to as the “sojourning” or “183-day” rule).

-However, if the individual is primarily a resident of another jurisdiction that has a tax treaty with Canada and, under the residency tie-breaker rules in that treaty, the individual is primarily resident in that other jurisdiction, they will be deemed, under a specific rule in the Income Tax Act (Canada), to be a nonresident of Canada for tax purposes regardless of the sojourning rule described above or the other Canadian domestic residency rules.
+However, if the individuals are primarily residents of another jurisdiction that has a tax treaty with Canada and, under the residency tie-breaker rules in that treaty, the individuals are primarily resident in that other jurisdiction, they will be deemed, under a specific rule in the Act, to be a nonresident of Canada for tax purposes regardless of the sojourning rule described above or the other Canadian domestic residency rules.
 The Québec Taxation Act does not have a similar rule for Québec provincial tax purposes.

 Non-residents need to declare their status when completing Form TD1 “Personal Tax Credits” to determine the correct amount of payroll withholdings.
 If less than 90 percent of the non-resident’s worldwide income for the relevant calendar year will be included when determining taxable income earned in Canada, the non-resident is not entitled to certain tax credits allowed for residents.